 2. Find dinosaurs in the dark

 I cannot even begin to explain how magical this experience is, but I will at least try to set the scene.
-After a delicious dinner, we are split into small groups and sent off into the dinosaur exhibit.
+We are split into small groups and sent off into the dinosaur exhibit.
 We have a printed activity sheet with a challenge to unscramble some letters and discover which dinosaur is hidden in the clues.
 Now, this might sound a little like your usual school trip so far…

 But now imagine that it's pitch black.